econia-labs/econia/src/move/econia/doc/market.md

 Place a limit order, passively advancing from the best price on the given side.

-Computes limit order price based on a "passive advance" amount specified as a percentage of the spread, or in ticks.
-If a user places an ask with a 35 percent advance, for example, limit price will be computed as the minimum ask price minus 35 percent of the spread.
-If a bid with a 10 tick advance, limit price becomes the maximum bid price plus 10 ticks.
+Computes limit order price based on a target "advance" amount specified as a percentage of the spread, or specified in ticks: if a user places an ask with a 35 percent advance, for example, the "advance price" will be computed as the minimum ask price minus 35 percent of the spread.
+If a bid with a 10 tick advance, the advance price becomes the maximum bid price plus 10 ticks.

-Returns without posting an order if the order book is empty on the specified side.
-If advance amount is nonzero, returns silently if the order book is empty on the other side (since the spread cannot be computed).
+Returns without posting an order if the order book is empty on the specified side, or if advance amount is nonzero and the order book is empty on the other side (since the spread cannot be computed).
 If target advance amount, specified in ticks, exceeds the number of ticks available inside the spread, advances as much as possible without crossing the spread.

 To ensure passivity, a full advance corresponds to an advance price just short of completely crossing the spread: for a 100 percent passive advance bid on a market where the minimum ask price is 400, the advance price is 399.

-After computing the passive advance price, places a post-or-abort limit order that aborts for a self-match.
+After computing the advance price, places a post-or-abort limit order that aborts for a self-match.
 Advance price is then range-checked by <code><a href="market.md#0xc0deb00c_market_place_limit_order">place_limit_order</a>()</code>.

-<a name="@Pricing_105"></a>
+<a name="@Price_calculations_105"></a>

-### Pricing
+### Price calculations

 For a limit order to be placed on the book, it must fit in 32 bits and be nonzero.
-Hence no underflow checking for the bid "check price", or overflow checking for the multiplication operation during advance calculation for the percent case.
+Hence no underflow checking for the bid "check price", or overflow checking for the multiplication operation during the advance amount calculation for the percent case.

 <a name="@Type_Parameters_106"></a>